 - Always create backup copies of your work file BEFORE loading and AFTER saving a project successfully. his is so you can go back to a previous state if something happens.
-A feature to do this automatically has been proposed here but it will take time for it to be implemented.
+Note: A feature to do this automatically has been proposed here but it will take time for it to be implemented.

-- Issues when loading a file and workarounds:
+- Issues when loading a file:

 Problem: In 0.6.1, you could load a file without problem for the first time, but if you had a file already open and you wanted to load an existing file, the files would load but all the keyframes would appear blank.

+Workaround: You need to create a NEW FILE first, and then use either the “open” or “open recent” commands to successfully load an existing file.
 Note: This has been fixed for 0.6.2, but if this behavior occurs to you please try this workaround and report this issue on the #bugs forum.

 - Issues when saving a file:

-Problem: Sometimes after saving a file users reported that their files would be corrupted and Pencil2D would not allow them to open the files again.
+Problem A: Sometimes after saving a file users reported that their files would be corrupted and Pencil2D would not allow them to open the files again.

-Workaround: First of all we need to understand how to open and extract the contents of PCLX files in order to verify if your file was saved successfully.
+- Workaround: First of all we need to understand how to open and extract the contents of PCLX files in order to verify if your file was saved successfully.
 This method can also be used to partially recover your work if you’ve had your file corrupted.

 - Make a copy of the current PCLX file you saved.